 Though minimum coverage often offers the cheapest price, the low coverage limits are not for everyone.
 If you’re looking for more coverage, you may want to shop for cheap full coverage car insurance.
 State Farm topped our list of cheap Kentucky car insurance companies offering full coverage, with an average premium of $1,363 per year.
 USAA offers the second cheapest average annual price for full coverage at $1,430 per year.

 The cheapest car insurance companies in Kentucky

-Affordable coverage for Kentucky drivers
+Minimum coverage requirements for Kentucky drivers

 - $25,000 bodily injury liability per person